Quality assignment hub helps students in their academic pursuit.

 There are various types of stakeholders.
 Legal stakeholders involve individuals or entities with possessions of anything that is valuable such as documents, property or money- till the person who rightful owns the thing is found.
 For instance, in some states, there are unclaimed property departments where individual search for people they know or money they owed.

-Murphy (2014) by summarizing the work of many others claimed that another type of stakeholders is individuals.
+Murphy (2014) claimed that another type of stakeholders is individuals.
 This type entails of investors, consumers, residents, and shareholders.
 All the aforementioned parties have either non- monetary or monetary interests in an entity or organization.
 As explained by Casabona, and Coville (2014), from investment point of view, shareholders can be termed as monetary stakeholders in an organization because they buy stock of shares.
 Residents are stakeholders because they share a neighborhood association with the organization.
 Both shareholders and residents have a bilateral relationship since they have an interest in the progression of the entity and on the other hand, the entity is providing them with something valuable.

 Project or community stakeholders entail resident group that awaits the arrival of new transit system in the city.
 Both group and individual residents look forward to reaping the benefits from complete projects.
 This includes benefits such as efficient transportation among others.
 According to the survey conducted by Sandell and Svensson (2016), these stakeholders are interested in matters, which comes to fruition via project planning, management, development, and implementation.